flitbit/diff/Readme.md

 * `index` - when kind === 'A', indicates the array index where the change occurred
 * `item` - when kind === 'A', contains a nested change record indicating the change that occurred at the array index

 Change records are generated for all structural differences between `origin` (lhs) and `comparand` (rhs).
-The methods only consider an object's own properties and array elements, those inherited from an object's prototype chain are not considered.
+The methods only consider an object's own properties and array elements; those inherited from an object's prototype chain are not considered.

 ### Changes